janhq/jan/docs/docs/about/about.md

 ###  Open Source

-Jan is a for-profit company that wants to adopt an open source business model.
-We believe in the need for an open source AI ecosystem that has a self-sustaining business model.
+Jan is a startup with an open source business model.
+We believe in the need for an open source AI ecosystem, and are committed to building it.

 - [Jan: a Personal AI](https://github.com/janhq/jan) (AGPLv3)
 - [Nitro: run Local AI](https://github.com/janhq/nitro) (AGPLv3)